-Use the set form of this command to apply an incoming filter to SA messages that are received from an MSDP peer.
+Use the set form of this command to apply an incoming filter to SA messages that are received from a MSDP peer.

-Use the delete form of this command to delete a filter to SA messages that are received from an MSDP peer.
+Use the delete form of this command to delete a filter on SA messages that are received from a MSDP peer.

-Use the show form of this command to display filters applied to SA messages that are received from an MSDP peer.
+Use the show form of this command to display the filter applied to SA messages that are received from a MSDP peer.

-protocols msdp peer <peer-address> keepalive <keepalive-interval> delete protocols msdp peer peer-address keepalive [keepalive-interval]
+protocols msdp peer <peer-address> keepalive <keepalive-interval> set protocols msdp peer peer-address keepalive keepalive-interval delete protocols msdp peer peer-address keepalive [keepalive-interval] show protocols msdp peer peer-address keepalive peer-address An IPv4 MSDP peer address.